Cry of Pugad Lawin: Other cries

 In 1895, Bonifacio, Masangkay, Emilio Jacinto and other Katipuneros spent Good Friday in the caves of Mt.
 Pamitinan in Montalban (now part of Rizal province).
 They wrote "long live Philippine independence" on the cave walls, which some Filipino historians consider the "first cry" (el primer grito).

 Commemoration

-The Cry is commemorated as National Heroes' Day, a public holiday in the Philippines.
+The Cry is commemorated as National Heroes Day, a public holiday in the Philippines.

 The first annual commemoration of the Cry occurred in Balintawak in 1908 after the American colonial government repealed the Sedition Law.
-In 1911 a monument to the Cry (a lone Katipunero popularly identified with Bonifacio) was erected at Balintawak; it was later transferred to Vinzons Hall in the University of the Philippines Diliman, Quezon City.
+A privately funded Monument to the Heroes of 1896 (a lone Katipunero popularly identified with Bonifacio) that had been inaugurated at Balintawak on September 3, 1911 was dismantled in 1968 to make way for a cloverleaf interchange.
+Through the efforts of the National Historical Commission and the University of the Philippines, the monument was re-inaugurated on November 29, 1968 in front of Vinzons Hall on the UP Dillman campus.
 In 1984, the National Historical Institute of the Philippines installed a commemorative plaque in Pugad Lawin.